slopez888/vsphere-ansible/README.md

 # vsphere-ansible

-vSphere Examples to deploy and configure VMs with different applications.
+vSphere Examples to deploy and configure Windows VMs with different applications.
+Linux is also an option.

 Windows Examples Roles